 Prior to off-design simulations you must run a single cycle design point.
-This calculation will be done automatically if you select off Design Point in the program main window immediately after starting the program and then go on with a click on Standard Maps or Engine Model.
+This calculation will be done automatically if you select starting in the program main window immediately after starting the program and then go on with a click on Standard Maps or Engine Model.